 If you do not indicate your guilt at the Magistrates Court you run the risk of losing your third off.
 If you do not plead guilty at the PTPH at the Crown Court in a month’s time after the Magistrates Court hearing you are in danger of losing the chance of 25% credit.
 And all the while the client is under huge pressure because the allegations by definition are terribly serious and very long prison sentences will follow for those convicted.

 I can understand the attraction of pleading guilty early on and the peace of mind that follows.
-But what peace of mind will there be if ultimately EncroChat evidence is ruled inadmissible and one is serving a lengthy prison sentence just because of a guilty plea?

 I have to say that as a lawyer I really struggle to accept that the data which is clearly missing in my case is as a result of the technology deleting it or not recording it properly.
 If the missing data was less than relevant then maybe I would be more prepared to accept this explanation.
 But in the case of Drake and Pearce for example the missing data is super important to the defence case.
 An explanation that a human being has excised the data is far more palatable for me.